armory/docs/content/en/docs/release-notes/rn-armory-agent/agent-service/agent-service-v-0-6-4.md

 ### Fixes

-- Fixed error that prevented helm from installing when kubeconfig was not provided.
+- Fixed in issue that prevented Helm from installing when a kubeconfig is not provided.